Aural Care Service

 If the GP confirms that your ear problems are caused by a build-up of ear wax, please get a GP referral or contact us directly and our qualified, registered and experienced ear care practitioners will remove the ear wax using microsuction.

 Get a GP referral to Hear for Norfolk….or self-refer yourself

-If you are registered with a GP Practice in the Central Norfolk Locality or Norfolk and Waveney CCG (former Norwich, North Norfolk and South Norfolk CCGs) please ask you GP for a referral to Hear for Norfolk (Norfolk Deaf Association) via the eRs (e-Referral System).
+If you are registered with a GP Practice in the Central Norfolk or West Norfolk Locality of Norfolk and Waveney CCG (former Norwich, North Norfolk, South Norfolk and West Norfolk CCGs) please ask your GP for a referral to Hear for Norfolk (Norfolk Deaf Association) via the eRs (e-Referral System).